 Address: Camel's Hump State Park, Camel's Hump Road, Waterbury, Vermont

-6 Cantilever Rock
+6. Cantilever Rock

 The Sunset Ridge Trail ascends steadily through the woods with only two spots that are difficult when the rocks are wet and slippery.
 Trailside benches are placed facing scenic overlooks.
-At .7 mile is a junction; follow trail signs for Cantilever Rock, to the left.
-At about .1 mile, after passing through a narrow, rocky area, you will come to the base of a 100-foot cliff.
+At 0.7 mile is a junction; follow trail signs for Cantilever Rock, to the left.
+At about 0.1 mile, after passing through a narrow, rocky area, you will come to the base of a 100-foot cliff.
 Above is Cantilever Rock, about halfway up the cliff, sticking out at a right angle from the rock face.

 Address: Underhill State Park, Underhill Center, Vermont

-7 Owl's Head and Peacham Bog
+8. Owl's Head and Peacham Bog

 You can also climb from the base via a trail from the road between New Discovery Campground and Osmore Pond.
 The granite ledges at the top were formed more than 300 million years ago.
-After the granite had solidified from its molten state, cracks appeared and were filled by molten rock that was forced into the space and cooled there, creating the dramatic stipes that crisscross the bald dome.
+After the granite had solidified from its molten state, cracks appeared and were filled by molten rock that was forced into the space and cooled here, creating the dramatic stripes that crisscross the bald dome.

 From the nature center (where you can pick up a trail map) allow about two hours to explore the 748-acre Peacham Bog Natural Area, one of Vermont's largest bogs and one of only two known "raised" bogs in the state.
 It is surrounded by a coniferous forest of tall trees, and at one point, the environment seems almost like a rain forest, with moisture-loving plants and mosses.

 Address: Route 232, Plainfield, Vermont

-8 Spruce Peak
+9. Spruce Peak

 A short side trail to the right leads to the peak, with views of Mt.
 Equinox and the Taconic Mountains.
 About a half mile south of that is Spruce Peak Shelter, a rustic log cabin used by through hikers.
 The round trip to the shelter is about five miles, with about 600 feet elevation change, an easy three-hour hike.

 Address: Route 11/30, Winhall, Vermont

 11. Mt.
 Olga

 Because the trail begins in Molly Stark State Park, which is located at one of the highest road access points in the southern Green Mountains, Mt.
 Olga provides big views for a relatively short and moderate hike.
 The entire loop from the park to the summit and back is about two miles.
 You can begin by following the Stonewall Trail up and return by the Mt.
 Olga Trail, or vice versa.
 The Vertical rise is only about 520 feet, and the trails have much the same grade.

 An alternative longer trail begins a bit east on Route 9, at the crest of Hogback, where parking is free (there is a fee for parking in the state park).
 Either route gives you access to about five miles of trails in the state park and adjacent Hogback Mountain Conservation Area.

 Address: 705 Route 9, Wilmington, Vermont

-10 Brattleboro Retreat Trail Network
+12. Brattleboro Retreat Trail Network

 In the southeast corner of Vermont, close to the Massachusetts and New Hampshire borders, Brattleboro Retreat is a private mental health and addictions hospital overlooking the Connecticut River.
 The Retreat Trail network, like the Retreat Farm from which the network can be accessed, began in the 1800s and has since grown to include nine miles of walking paths crisscrossing a hillside above the river.

-Several interesting features found along the paths are marked on the trail map.
-The Medieval-style battlemented stone Retreat Tower was built by staff and patients in the late 1800s as a viewpoint for enjoying the river scenery; the Ice Pond once provided as many as 32,000 ice blocks a year for the Retreat's ice house; the 1926 Harris Hill Ski Jump is still the venue for national ski jumping competitions.
+Several interesting features found along the paths are marked on the trail map: The medieval-style battlemented stone Retreat Tower was built by staff and patients in the late 1800s as a viewpoint for enjoying the river scenery, the Ice Pond once provided as many as 32,000 ice blocks a year for the Retreat's ice house, the 1926 Harris Hill Ski Jump is still the venue for national ski jumping competitions.